Tomáš Vaclík: International career

-Vaclík represented Czech Republic at youth level between 2005 and 2011, progressing from the under-16 team up to the under-21 team.
-Vaclík was involved in the national team for the first time in 2011, selected as a third goalkeeper for the squad's matches against Spain and Luxembourg, although he did not play.
-He made his senior debut for Czech Republic on 14 November 2012 in a 3–0 friendly victory against Slovakia.
+Vaclík represented the Czech Republic at youth level between 2005 and 2011, progressing from the under-16 until under-21 team.
+Vaclík was involved in the national team for the first time in 2011, selected as a reserve goalkeeper for the side's matches against Spain and Luxembourg, although he did not play.
+He made his debut for the Czech senior side on 14 November 2012 in a 3–0 friendly victory against Slovakia.
+He played six times from the first 37 times he was included in the squad, limited mainly due to the presence of first-choice keeper Petr Čech.
+He made his 50th appearance for the Czech Republic in a UEFA Nations League game against Switzerland in June 2022.